Kai-LanChang/VerticalProfileStudy/README.md

 # VerticalProfileStudy
-This directory contains R code for vertical trend analysis by the smoothing spline ANOVA approach.
+This repository contains R code for the trend analysis of vertical profile by the smoothing spline ANOVA approach.